tartiflette/tartiflette/docs/API.md

 Here are the properties:

-* `query_field` tartiflette.parser.NodeField - Contains the information of the field from the query's perspective.
+- `query_field` tartiflette.parser.NodeField - Contains the information of the field from the query's perspective.
-* `schema_field` tartiflette.types.field.GraphQLField - Contains the information of the field from the schema's perspective (type, default values, and more.)
+- `schema_field` tartiflette.types.field.GraphQLField - Contains the information of the field from the schema's perspective (type, default values, and more.)
-* `schema` tartiflette.schema.GraphQLSchema - Contains the GraphQL's server schema.
+- `schema` tartiflette.schema.GraphQLSchema - Contains the GraphQL's server schema.
-* `path` List[string]  - Describes the path in the current query
+- `path` List[string] - Describes the path in the current query
-* `location` tartiflette.types.location.Location - Describes the location in the query
+- `location` tartiflette.types.location.Location - Describes the location in the query
-* `execution_ctx` tartiflette.executor.types.ExecutionContext - Contains execution values (like `errors`).
+- `execution_ctx` tartiflette.executor.types.ExecutionContext - Contains execution values (like `errors`).

+## Types

+### Scalars

+The built-ins Scalars list used by tartiflette is available in the directory [`./tartiflette/builtins`](https://github.com/dailymotion/tartiflette/tree/master/tartiflette/schema/builtins/scalars)

+- Boolean
+- Date
+- DateTime
+- Float
+- ID
+- Int
+- String
+- Time